Elements-Agency/benjaminjyoung/content/artwork/okay-now/index.md

 date: 2024-11-21
 title: Okay Now
 description: A watercolor painting featuring a dear old friend, looking onward to the future with both hope and concern.
-alt: This watercolor painting portrays an elderly woman with expressive eyes and glasses, gazing thoughtfully out of a weathered wooden window frame.
+alt: This watercolor painting by Ben Young portrays an elderly woman with expressive eyes and glasses, gazing thoughtfully out of a weathered wooden window frame.
-author: Benjamin J. Young
+author: Ben Young

 aliases: [/okay-now]
 images: ['painting.jpg']